MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x2b--panic-stack-switch.md

 ## Resolution
-The [**!analyze**](https://docs.microsoft.com/windows-hardware/drivers/debugger/-analyze) debug extension displays information about the bug check and can be very helpful in determining the root cause.
+The [**!analyze**](https://docs.microsoft.com/windows-hardware/drivers/debugger/-analyze) debug extension displays information about the bug check and can be helpful in determining the root cause.